 Covid, colds and influenza are all respiratory illnesses (ie they affect your lungs) and they are contagious and spread through other people’s infected respiratory droplets (their coughs or sneezes) getting into your respiratory system, either by you touching a surface that they have infected (such as shaking their hand) or somehow breathing in their droplets (hence the need to wear a mask to stop a sneeze, for example, travelling as far).

 A cough is a symptom of all three of these rather than a condition in itself.
-Currently, all new continuous coughs warrant a Covid test under government guidelines.

 They are caused by different viruses: Covid 19 is caused by a new virus called SARS-CoV-2 and flu is caused by the influenza virus normally Influenza A or Influenza B. (The flu jab generally inoculates you against a certain strain of flu.
 Flu viruses are constantly changing so the vaccine is reviewed and adapted each year according to the strains that are around.
 The jab doesn’t protect you from all the different strains so you can still get it even if you have been vaccinated).